International Safe Cassava Network (ISCN)

 Keynote: Professor Adrienne Martin (NRI-UoG, UK) Professor Ben Bennett (Nri-UoG, UK) Professor Lateef Sanni (NSPRI, Nigeria) Professor Richardson Okechukwu (IITA, Nigeria).

-Information will also be advertised on the Global Plant Council website and through their social media channels.
+Information is available on the Global Plant Council website and through their social media channels.

-The event will be free.
-Donations can be made to the Konzo Prevention Fund instead, which is providing administrative support for the symposium, if desired.
+The event was free.
+Donations can be made to the Konzo Prevention Fund instead, which provided administrative support for the symposium, if desired.
 There is no obligation to make a donation.
-Donate now
+Donate now.